 If you’re like most people, money is already a daily concern.
 You don’t need to carry it over into post-MVA angst.
 Well, when you come to our clinic, you don’t have to.
 We refuse to let finances get in the way of your path to wellness.
 At Collegiate Sports Medicine, you will automatically have your Approved Treatments paid for through your MVA insurance.

 We offer direct billing (within 30 days of your accident) which means you get to keep money in your pocket as you begin your treatment and therapy.In addition, you don’t have to use your personal benefits.
-Those would only come in to play if you do not get your AB-1 paperwork in on time (as per item #1 above) or you have maxed out the amount of visits approved by your auto insurance policy.
+Those would only come in to play if you do not get your AB-1 paperwork in on time (as per item #1 above) or you have maxed out the number of visits approved by your auto insurance policy.

 Lastly, supplies and equipment used in your recovery can be paid for by the insurance company.
 The maximum that can be charged to this category depends on the severity of the injury, but rest assured that we will send you home with what you need to minimize the amount of running around you need to do.
 And yes, you can direct bill these items too!